-Note: Any device not listed in this table does not have a PCIe site in the programmable logic portion of the device.
-Unlike UltraScale, UltraScale+ does not have a dedicated connection to a PCIe Reset pin, but the use of a pin in Bank 65 is recommended.
+Note: Any device not listed in this table does not have a PCIe site in the programmable logic portion of the device, or, like Zynq RFSoC devices, does not have an MCAP-enabled PCIe site in the programmable logic.
+Unlike UltraScale, UltraScale+ does not have a dedicated connection to a PCIe Reset pin, but Xilinx recommends using a pin in Bank 65.